A. Genesis of Post

 With the massive levels of automation and AI being applied this will result in

 …which means people will NOT be able to buy things.

 The Implosion of Capitalism and Economic Systems

 With these factors happening we would start to see monetary systems and capitalism imploding due to not being able to support infinite consumption and infinite growth required by capitalism through:

 - destruction of planned obsolescence (product demand going down)

 - declining populations (product demand going down)

 2. Philosophic Foundations

-The above 4 potential options for societal evolution would be the sort of global values evolution that we would need to in order to bring Humanity together into a globalized civilization.
-Hopefully, during that long process that something akin to my 8 Philosophical Pillars would evolve as the universal and overarching and guiding principles.
+The above 4 potential options for societal evolution would be the sort of global values evolution that we would need in order to bring Humanity together into a globalized civilization.
+Hopefully, during that long process that something akin to my 8 Philosophical Pillars would evolve as our universal and overarching guiding principles.

 Here are two examples of something similar that have happened historically: